-21 Web Directories That Still Have Value in 2019
+21 Web Directories That Still Have Value

 Unsurprisingly, eLocal is a local business directory.

-More than 50,000 monthly visitors use eLocal to find businesses, doctors, contractors, and more.
+Around 85,000 monthly visitors use eLocal to find businesses, doctors, contractors, and more.

 19. DexKnows

-DexKnows is another local business directory, used by nearly 600,000 monthly visitors looking for businesses and sole practitioners in their area.
+DexKnows is another local business directory, used by around 200,000 monthly visitors looking for businesses and sole practitioners in their area.

 20. Alignable